oathanrex/font-awesome-pro/README.md

 # Font Awesome Pro 6.4.2

-**Font Awesome Pro 6.4.2** adalah koleksi ikon vektor premium yang sangat populer dan digunakan secara luas dalam desain web dan berbagai proyek kreatif.
-Dengan **Font Awesome Pro 6.4.2**, Anda dapat memberikan tampilan yang menarik dan fungsionalitas yang ditingkatkan untuk situs web dan aplikasi Anda.
+**Font Awesome Pro 6.4.2** is a popular collection of premium vector icons widely used in web design and various creative projects.
+With **Font Awesome Pro 6.4.2**, you can add an attractive look and enhanced functionality to your websites and applications.

 ###